TheCaptain989/radarr-striptracks/README.md

 1. Command-line options override all automatic language selection.
 2. If there are no command-line options, the video's *Quality Profile* is examined for a language configuration (only supported in Radarr).
 3. If there is no *Quality Profile* language **or** it is set to 'Any', then examine the *Custom Formats* and scores associated with the quality profile.
 All language conditions with positive scores *and* negated conditions with negative score are selected.
-4. If the *Custom Format* scores are zero (0) or there are none with configured language conditions, examine the *Language Profile* (only supported in legacy Sonarr versions)
+4. If the *Custom Format* scores are zero (0) or there are none with configured language conditions, examine the *Language Profile* (only supported in Sonarr v3)

->**Note:** For step 3 above, continuing the search when 'Any' is in the *Quality Profile* is consistent with the behavior described in [TRaSH Guides](https://trash-guides.info/Sonarr/Tips/How-to-setup-language-custom-formats/ "TraSH Guides: How to setup Language Custom Formats").
+>**Note:** For step 3 above, using *Custom Formats* when 'Any' is in the *Quality Profile* is consistent with the behavior described in [TRaSH Guides](https://trash-guides.info/Sonarr/Tips/How-to-setup-language-custom-formats/ "TraSH Guides: How to setup Language Custom Formats").

 ## Command-Line Syntax